jerry-ye-xu/chatbot_rasa/README.md

 You can track the Github issue [here](https://github.com/RasaHQ/rasa/issues/4231).

 ## Worklog
+- 15/01/20 | 0.0.9-rc - Removing chitchat component to debug why model training isn't working.
+The `chitchat` component is stored on `save_chitchat` branch.
 - 13/01/20 | 0.0.8-rc - Debugging Rasa X server and preparing another story with languages and industry advice.
 - 12/01/20 | 0.0.7-rc - Merge with Master branch for Rasa X deployment.
 - 27/01/20 | 0.0.6-rc - Revamped nlu classes to support a more structured story flow.
 Added 3 forms, academic, industry and career choice.
 Removed `interest_level` intents and